 - The Ministry of Education and Science – in order to continue studies at primary or secondary education level;

-- The higher education institution – in order to continue studies at higher education level;
+- The higher education institution to which the individual wishes to apply – in order to continue studies at higher education level;

 - An employer – in order to work in the non-regulated professions.